eyedeekay/sam-forwarder/README.md

 ## ini-like configuration

-I make it parse INI-like configuration files, optionally, which allows it to generate tunnels from snippets of i2pd tunnel configuration files.
+I made it parse INI-like configuration files, optionally, which allows it to generate tunnels from snippets of i2pd tunnel configuration files.
 That's kinda useful.
 It appears to be more-or-less compatible with i2pd's tunnels.conf format, but it only supports the following options: